GRANT CRITERIA for FY2021

 To be considered for funding through the A&H grant program, proposals must:

 - Directly benefit residents living within Boise City Limits.
 If the project involves an event, the venue must be located within Boise City Limits.
-See a map of Boise City Limits.

 - Meet Americans with Disability Act (ADA) standards regarding physical accessibility to project venues.